Q: What the hell is wrong with you?

 Q: Can you offer any advice to new writers?

 A: Yeah, ask someone who knows what the hell they’re talking about.
 The tips I’d offer are obvious and often repeated elsewhere by folks smarter than me.
 The most important advice I could give is to have a space dedicated to writing, free from distractions.
 Read as many books as you can in your genre, and then read books not in your genre.
-Know what your fellow authors are up to.
+Know what your fellow authors are up to, but don’t copy them.
+It’s crucial to develop your own voice.
 Learn the rules, then break them.
 Write something you’d love to read.
 If you have the urge to write, write.
+Never, as in not once, should you ever use A.I. in your writing.
+(The cover for The Utopian Arena currently has an A.I. character.
+I didn’t realize how frowned upon it is, and I’m currently arranging for a human model to portray Finn.)
 Read Stephen King’s book on writing called… I forget what it’s called, but it’s the best book on writing I’ve read.

 Q: On Writing?